© Crown copyright 2021

 - episodes of apnoea lasting longer than 20 seconds or associated with colour change

 - intercostal, sub-costal, sternal or supra-sternal recession, nasal flaring

 - central cyanosis

 - visible pulsations over the precordium, heaves, thrills

 - absent or weak femoral pulses

-presence of cardiac murmurs/extra heart sounds:
+- presence of cardiac murmurs or extra heart sounds